 Meeteetse Museums host several annual tours throughout the year:

 Legend Rock Tour

 Historic Double D guest ranch Tour

-Third Sunday in July.
-Free guided tour of the former historic Double Dee Guest Ranch operated in the 1930s.
-Amelia Earhart was a guest there in July, 1934.
+The third Sunday in July.
+Free guided tour of the former historic Double Dee Guest Ranch, which operated in the 1930s.
+Many famous guests stayed there including Amelia Earhart.
 The tour is led by Jim Dunrud, whose family owned the ranch.